sigevo-summer-school-2018/tiger-mosquito-algorithm/README.md

 # tiger-mosquito-algorithm
-A new evolutionary algorithm using the tiger mosquito plague fighthing techniques
+A new evolutionary algorithm inspired from the tiger mosquito plague fighting techniques.